-You’ll learn the three components of a Privatized Banking policy, what each achieves, how they work together, and the ideal funding ratio for high early cash value AND long-term growth.
+You’ll learn the three components of whole life insurance, what each achieves, how they work together.
 You’ll gain the framework to find a policy that’s sturdy enough to drive it hard and still last a lifetime.

 And, you’ll know how to get a built-in contingency plan to gracefully handle the unexpected, expanding the infinite capacity of this policy to serve you.

 We’ll also show you why some of the more technical elements that are often most talked about are relatively insignificant.
 You’ll see why they are a distraction, and instead gain the ability to focus on what matters most.